 Where do I get the bus from?

-The official bus stop for the F55 bus is located just outside of the passenger terminal on the Arrivals Level.
-There are clear signs posted from baggage claim and the airport staff will be there to lend a hand if needed.
+The official bus stop for the F55 bus is located just outside of the passenger terminal.
+There are clear signs leading from the baggage claim to the bus stops.
+Plus, airport staff will be there to lend a hand if needed.
+The buses are red, making them easily identifiable.

 Convenience

-If you’re on an extremely tight budget, taking public transport from Al Maktoum Airport to the city center is possible.
-However, as you will have to make multiple changes, take the bus and metro, carry your luggage through bus and train stations, and then find yet another mode of transport to your hotel once you reach the Burj Khalifa station, it’s very inconvenient.
+If you’re on a tight budget, taking public transport from Al Maktoum Airport to Dubai city is possible.
+However, as you will have to make multiple changes, carry your luggage through bus and train stations, and then find yet another mode of transport to your hotel once you reach the Burj Khalifa station, it’s very inconvenient.

 Timetables